This interview changed my life!

 The Muscles Never Relax

 When the Magnesium doesn’t remove the Calcium the muscles and nerves never relax and the cell stays on alert status.
-The result of magnesium deficiency is excessive muscle tension, which then leads to muscle weakness, muscles spasms, cramps, tics, dizziness, and blurry vision.
+The result of magnesium deficiency is excessive muscle tension, which then leads to muscle weakness, muscles spasms, cramps, tics, neck pain and dizziness and blurred vision.
 Stress has been known to further decrease magnesium levels, so a vicious cycle begins.
 The only way to break the cycle and restore a healthy state is to increase magnesium.

 Magnesium Deficiency Symptoms